pabloariasal/pabloariasal.github.io/_drafts/non-local-initialization.md

 After static initialization, dynamic initialization takes place.
-Dynamic initialization happens at runtime for variables that can't be evaluated at compile time.
+Dynamic initialization happens at runtime for variables that can't be evaluated at compile time[^1].
 Here, static variables are initialized every time the executable is run and not just once during compilation.

 # The Green Zone - Constant Initialization